Hawkins Co. Sheriff’s Office releases details of Don Wells DUI arrest

 HAWKINS COUNTY, Tenn.
-(WJHL) – The father of missing five-year-old Summer Wells was arrested late Saturday night on a charge of driving under the influence, among other charges.
+(WJHL) – The father of missing 5-year-old Summer Wells was arrested late Saturday night on a charge of driving under the influence, among other charges.

-According to the arrest report from the Hawkins County Sheriff’s Office, at around 10:14 p.m. a deputy saw a White GMC Sonoma traveling on Van Hill Road going towards the Hawkins and Greene County line.
+According to the arrest report from the Hawkins County Sheriff’s Office, at around 10:14 p.m., a deputy saw a White GMC Sonoma traveling on Van Hill Road going toward the Hawkins and Greene County line.

-The GMC attempted to take a left turn but ran off the road into the grass shoulder, that’s when the deputy activated his emergency lights to stop the vehicle.
+The GMC attempted to take a left turn but ran off the road into the grass shoulder, the release, leading to a traffic stop.

-The report states the deputy identified the driver as Donald Wells, the father of the missing five-year-old Summer Wells.
+The release said the deputy identified the driver as Donald Wells, the father of missing 5-year-old Summer Wells.

-While talking with Wells the deputy noticed that his eyes were ‘bloodshot’ and the odor of alcohol was coming off of his person.
+While talking with Wells, the deputy noticed that his eyes were “bloodshot” and could reportedly smell alcohol, according to the release.

 The report indicates the deputy asked Wells if he had consumed any alcohol, to which Wells responded saying that he had taken a couple of shots.